 Website | Neighborhood: Cheongdam | Address: South Korea, Seoul, Gangnam District, Cheongdam-dong, Apgujeong-ro, 406 1층

 If you are book-obsessed like me, this bar is for you.
 By day it’s a doctor’s office waiting room, and by night it’s a library-themed speakeasy.
-To get in, you have to push one of the books beside the door, which magically swings it open.
+To get in, you push one of the books beside the door, which magically swings it open.

 ChapterThree Bar Seoul